sandbox-bio/sandbox.bio/app/src/tutorials/awk-intro/steps/Step4.md

 import Execute from "components/Execute.svelte";
 </script>

-Note that `awk` automatically initalizes variables for you, so `sum = 0` is not strictly necessary (but preferable for clarity):
+Note that `awk` automatically initializes variables for you, so `sum = 0` is not strictly necessary (but preferable for clarity):

 <Execute command={`awk -F "\\t" ' \\ { if($3 == "Chicken Bowl") sum += $2 } \\ END { print(sum) }' orders.tsv`} />